civol/HDLRuby/tuto/tutorial_sw.md

 ### 6.1.
 Genericity in HDLRuby

 In HDLRuby, genericity is supported through the *generic module* constructs.
-These constructs describe circuits like standard module does, but with the addition of parameters that control their content.
+These constructs describe circuits like standard module does but with the addition of parameters that control their content.
 They are declared as follows:

 ```ruby
 system :<name> do |<list of parameters>|